 That’s a total of 31 fantastic project ideas!
 Let’s take a closer look at some of the knitting patterns included in the book:

 The ZigZag Poncho Knitting Pattern

 This graceful turtleneck poncho is an easy knitting project.
 The knitting stays interesting because of all the texture incorporated into the piece; the moss stitch background is interrupted a couple of times by bands of undulating chevrons that stand out from a contrasting bed of stockinette stitch.

 Chunky Throw Knitting Pattern

 I’m so excited about this gorgeous throw!
 Doesn’t it just look squishy-yummy-GORGEOUS!?

 If I had to choose a favorite project from this book, I’d have a REALLY hard time, because I think so many of the projects in the book are pretty amazing; but out of all the projects in Seed Stitch, this is definitely one of my favorites, and it is also the project I’m likeliest to actually knit.
-I’m thinking of making one of these for my daughter and perhaps even a second one for myself.
+I’m thinking of making one of these for each of my family members.

 As far as handknitted blankets go, this one looks like it would be a reasonably quick project.
 The suggested yarn for this pattern is Big Montana by Tahki Yarns, which is an eco-friendly wool in a super bulky weight.
 I’ve been eyeing this yarn for quite some time now and am interested in giving it a try.